briandrum/codes.forchagrin.com/_chapters/chapter-113-ordinances-and-resolutions.md

 ## Cross references

 * Mayor may introduce legislation - see CHTR.
 Art.
 III, Sec.
 5(b)
-* Mayor’s power to sign or veto - see CHTR.
+* Mayor's power to sign or veto - see CHTR.
 Art.
 III, Sec.
 5(c)
 * Legislative power of Council - see CHTR.
 Art.
 IV, Sec.
 8
 * Effective date; emergency measures - see CHTR.
 Art.
 IV, Sec.
 9
 * Initiative and referendum - see CHTR.
 Art.
 X, Sec.
 1, 3